bayesimpact/bob-emploi/data_analysis/README.md

 The data analysis component is organized into several subfolders, with some of them containing a specialized README with more detailed information.

 * `data`: Public data sources used for Bob.
-* `bob_emploi`: Data processing Python module.
+* `bob_emploi`: Data processing Python modules.
 * `notebooks`: Data analysis reports in the form of [Jupyter Notebooks](https://jupyter.org/).
-* `tests`: Tests of Python code and our notebooks.
+* `tests`: Tests of Python code and notebooks.
 * `tools`: Small applications to help with data analysis.

 ## Data Analysis Notebooks

-We use [Jupyiter Notebooks](https://jupyter.org/) for data analysis, which can be viewed and modified by installing the Jupyter environment on a local machine.
-An easy solution for only viewing the notebook, is using Github, which automatically renders them in the browser.
+We use [Jupyiter Notebooks](https://jupyter.org/) for data analysis.
+If you want to run them and modify them, see below the Docker section.
+An easy solution for only viewing the notebooks, is using Github, which automatically renders them in the browser.
 Simply visit https://github.com/bayesimpact/bob-emploi/tree/master/notebooks and click on one of the Notebook files.

 ## Getting started